David-Estevez/NeuralNetwork/README.md

 * To select one option in the menu just type the index of that option (starting at 0) and press enter key.

+* There are test input files at "../Sample data", named 'x1.txt', 'x2.txt', etc.

 * For more information please read the documentation file.

 5. Version log